Horizon classification via Riemannian flows: Surface gravity

 \subsubsection{The circle bundle case}

 In this section, we consider a horizon whose generators are all closed forming a ${S}^1$ (circle) bundle.
 Examples of this type appeared in \cite{moncrief81b,moncrief82,moncrief83}.
-The main result of this section is the following. \begin{theorem} Let $H$ be a degenerate horizon whose generators provide the oriented fibers of a smooth ${S}^1$ (circle) bundle $\pi: H \rightarrow B$.
-Then there exists on $H$ a smooth tangent vector field $n$ of constant zero surface gravity. \end{theorem} \begin{proof} By \cite[Prop.\ 6.15]{morita01} every oriented $S^1$ bundle admits the structure of principal $S^1$ bundle, thus we can assume that $H$ is a principal $S^1$ bundle.
-The idea of the proof is the following: given a smooth lightlike tangent vector field $n^{\prime}$ on $H$, we should construct a function $f$ such that $\kappa^{\prime} = n^{\prime}(f)$.
+The main result of this section is the following.\\

+\begin{theorem} Let $H$ be a degenerate horizon whose generators provide the oriented fibers of a smooth ${S}^1$ (circle) bundle $\pi: H \rightarrow B$.
+Then there exists on $H$ a smooth tangent vector field $n$ of constant zero surface gravity. \end{theorem}

+\begin{proof} By \cite[Prop.\ 6.15]{morita01} every oriented $S^1$ bundle admits the structure of principal $S^1$ bundle, thus we can assume that $H$ is a principal $S^1$ bundle\footnote{That is, the field $n'$ can be chosen so that it induces an $S^1$-action, i.e.\ over each closed orbit the integral parameter $s$ of $n'$, $n'=\dd/\dd s$, changes of $2\pi$.
+In the remainder of the proof the vector field $n'$ is assumed to have been chosen in this way.}.
+The idea of the proof is the following: given a smooth lightlike tangent vector field $n^{\prime}$ on $H$ inducing a $S^1$ action with period $2\pi$, we construct a function $f$ such that $\kappa^{\prime} = n^{\prime}(f)$.
 Then the existence of $n$ will follow from Eq.\ (\ref{ren2}) by choosing $n = e^{-f}n^{\prime}$.

 First, we claim that for any integral curve $\gamma$ of $n^{\prime}$,

 In fact, if $ \int_{\gamma([0, 2\pi])}\omega^{\prime} \neq 0$, then $ \int_{\gamma([0, +\infty))}\omega^{\prime} = \infty$; which means that the horizon is non-degenerate (by the equivalences of \cite[Def.\ 4]{minguzzi21}), a contradiction.